Chibata Station: Station History

 Chibata Station was established on December 1, 1936, as a station of the Japan National Railway's Futamata-nishi Line.
 Freight services were discontinued from 1962, and small parcel services from 1970, after which time the station was no longer staffed.
-After the privatization of JNR on March 15, 1987, the station came under the control of the Tenryū Hamanako Line.
+On March 15, 1987, the station came under the control of the Tenryū Hamanako Line.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 50 passengers daily (boarding passengers only).